nrfconnect/sdk-nrf/doc/nrf/ug_nrf9160.rst

 When the MCU boots, it always starts executing from the secure area.
 The secure bootloader chain starts the :ref:`nrf9160_ug_secure_partition_manager`, which configures a part of memory and peripherals to be non-secure and then jumps to the main application located in the non-secure area.

-In Zephyr, :ref:`nrf9160dk_nrf9160` is divided into two different boards:
+In Zephyr, :ref:`zephyr:nrf9160dk_nrf9160` is divided into two different build targets:

 * ``nrf9160dk_nrf9160`` for firmware in the secure domain
 * ``nrf9160dk_nrf9160ns`` for firmware in the non-secure domain

-Make sure to select the suitable board name when building your application.
+Make sure to select the suitable build target when building your application.

 Secure bootloader chain